Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 197:
 - By cyanflower.
-- This cube's redesign is in reference to the boss character Big Dog from roguelike indie game "Nuclear Throne", speculated to be the inspiration for the original cube as well.
+- Changed to a design directly based on Big Dog from the game Nuclear Throne, which might have been the original cube’s inspiration point.

 cube 198:
 - By ML500.